symfony/symfony/src/Symfony/Component/Security/Csrf/README.md

 =========================

-The Security CSRF (cross-site request forgery) component provides a class `CsrfTokenGenerator` for generating and validating CSRF tokens.
+The Security CSRF (cross-site request forgery) component provides a class `CsrfTokenManager` for generating and validating CSRF tokens.

 Resources
 ---------